jameslawler/notes/docs/portuguese-language/verbs/formar.md

 ## Writing Prompts

-1. Descreva um momento em que você precisou formar uma opinião rápida.
+1. Descreva um momento em que precisou de formar uma opinião rápida.
 Describe a time when you needed to form a fast opinion.
-2. Escreva sobre como você formou um grupo para resolver um problema.
+2. Escreva sobre como formou um grupo para resolver um problema.
 Write us about how you formed a group to solve a problem.
-3. Escreva sobre um projeto futuro que você formará com outras pessoas.
+3. Escreva sobre um projeto futuro que formará com outras pessoas.
 Write about an upcoming project you will form with others.